Harrington's mountain goat

-Harrington's mountain goat (Oreamnos harringtoni) was a species of North American caprine that resided in the Southwest of the continent during the Pleistocene epoch.
-A relative of the modern mountain goat, which is the only existing species in the genus Oreamnos, O. harringtoni became extinct around 11,000 B.C.
+Harrington's mountain goat (Oreamnos harringtoni) was a species of caprine that resided in the Southwest of North America during the Pleistocene epoch.
+A relative of the modern mountain goat, which is the only existing species in the genus Oreamnos, O. harringtoni became extinct around 11,000 BC.

 Fossil record

 Harrington's mountain goat was first described in the 1930s by paleontologist Chester Stock.
 Stock based his initial description on finds of skull fragments and metapodial bones from Smith Creek Cave in the Great Basin of Nevada.
 In 1937 he authored a Bulletin of the Southern California Academy of Sciences article titled "A new mountain goat from the Quaternary of Smith Creek Cave, Nevada".
 Later finds in Mexico, Colorado, Nevada, Utah, New Mexico, and the Grand Canyon have included intact skulls, metapodials, keratinous horn sheaths, dung, hair, muscle and ligament.

 Characteristics

 Harrington's mountain goat was smaller than today's mountain goats, and had a longer, narrower face accompanied by thinner, smaller horns.
 Dung finds suggest that the goats frequented caves in the Grand Canyon during spring and possibly late winter and early summer.
 Their diet seems to have consisted of both grasses and browsing of conifers such as spruce, Douglas fir, limber pine, and water birch.